 Click here to view the full glossary and agricultural projects where the above ground and/or below ground biomass content is increased

-In addition to increased carbon sequestration, projects using Mikro-Tek‘s technology often result in other environmental and sustainable development benefits such as
+In addition to increased carbon sequestration, projects using Mikro-Tek‘s technology result in other environmental and sustainable development benefits such as

 - reduced soil erosion

 - increased biodiversity, and

 - reduced use of chemicals such as fertilizers and herbicides

 - increased crop yield, and

 - increased timber or fibre production on a set land base in the forestry sector